Tronald/CoordinateSharp/README.md

   NOTE REGARDING MOON DISTANCE: The formula used to calculate moon distance in this library has a been discovered to have standard distance deviation of 3,388 km with Perigee and Apogee approximate time deviations of 36 hours.
 Results may be innacurate at times and should be used for estimations only.
 This formula will be worked for accuracy in future releases.

-  The Solar and Lunar Eclipse models act similar, but are located in different areas.
+  (BETA) The Solar and Lunar Eclipse models act similar, but are located in different areas.
 Solar eclipse information is located under the `AdditionalSunTimes` property while Lunar eclipse information is located under the `MoonIllum` property.
 With either, you can access the locations Last and Next eclipse based on the provided coordinate and date.

   ```C#
   Coordinate seattle = new Coordinate(47.6062, -122.3321, DateTime.Now);